Enhancing Accessibility in WordPress with Aria Labels Plugin

 The Aria Labels plugin is built around three primary classes, each serving a distinct yet interconnected purpose:

-1. Aria Attributes Class:
+Aria Attributes Class:

-• This pivotal class, aptly named “Aria Attributes,” operates within the block editor environment.
+- This pivotal class, aptly named “Aria Attributes,” operates within the block editor environment.
 Its primary function is to enqueue a custom JavaScript file responsible for handling front-end integrations.

-• Additionally, the class hooks into the render_block filter, intercepting the output of selected blocks before they render on the page.
-Here, it dynamically adds accessibility attributes based on user-defined preferences.
+filter, intercepting the output of selected blocks before they render on the page.
+Here, it dynamically adds accessibility attributes based on user-defined preferences. - Within the editor, the JavaScript component adds a user-friendly interface to each block, featuring collapsible sections where users can conveniently toggle

-2. Render Filters Class:
+Render Filters Class:

-• The second class, “Render Filters,” serves a specific yet crucial purpose.
+- The second class, “Render Filters,” serves a specific yet crucial purpose.
 It operates through a single filter, extending accessibility functionalities to image and cover blocks with empty alt tags.

-• By seamlessly integrating aria-labels into these blocks, the Render Filters class enhances compatibility with screen readers and reinforces accessibility standards across diverse content types.
+into these blocks, the Render Filters class enhances compatibility with screen readers and reinforces accessibility standards across diverse content types.

-3. Updater Class:
+Updater Class:

-• While not directly related to the core functionality of aria labels, the Updater class represents a pivotal aspect of the Aria Labels plugin.
+- While not directly related to the core functionality of aria labels, the Updater class represents a pivotal aspect of the Aria Labels plugin.
 Its primary role revolves around facilitating seamless updates, akin to conventional plugin update mechanisms.

-• Leveraging GitHub as its source of truth, the Updater class enables the plugin to fetch and install updates seamlessly.
+- Leveraging GitHub as its source of truth, the Updater class enables the plugin to fetch and install updates seamlessly.
 Users are promptly notified of available updates within the WordPress dashboard, complete with detailed release notes for transparency and convenience.

 By seamlessly integrating accessibility features into the WordPress block editor, it empowers users to create content that’s accessible to all – regardless of ability or circumstance.